Insular Celtic languages: Absolute and dependent verb

-Note that the verb forms in the above examples happen to be the same with any subject personal pronouns, not just with the particular persons chosen in the example.
+The verb forms in the above examples happen to be the same with any subject personal pronouns, not just with the particular persons chosen in the example.
 Also, the combination of tense–aspect–mood properties inherent in these verb forms is non-past but otherwise indefinite with respect to time, being compatible with a variety of non-past times, and context indicates the time.
 The sense can be completely tenseless, for example when asserting that something is always true or always happens.
-This verb form has erroneously been termed ‘future’ in many pedagogical grammars.
-A correct, neutral term ‘INDEF1’ has been used in linguistics texts.
+This verb form has erroneously been termed 'future' in many pedagogical grammars.
+A correct, neutral term 'INDEF1' has been used in linguistics texts.

 In Middle Welsh, the distinction is seen most clearly in proverbs following the formula "X happens, Y does not happen" (Evans 1964: 119):